nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Glossary
-* **Command Line Interface (CLI)**: A dialogue box in the application interface for users to input commands
+* **Command Line Interface (CLI)**: An area in the application interface for users to input commands
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Display Window**: An area in the application for users to view the output of their commands
+* **Display Window**: An area in the application interface for users to view the output of their commands
 * **NUS**: The National University of Singapore
 * **RC4**: Residential College 4 which resides in NUS
 * **Resident**: A NUS student who lives in RC4